Non-Abelian monopoles in the multiterminal Josephson effect: -matrix formalism

-\textbf{$S$-matrix formalism}.
 We consider a mesoscopic $N$-terminal Josephson junction where all superconducting leads share the same normal scattering region.
-We assume each lead to be a conventional $s$-wave superconductor (SC) with the rigid energy gap $\D e^{i \theta_\a}$ and the whole device to have a nonuniform set of distributed phases $\theta_\a$, with $\a = 0,\cdots,N-1$ labeling the corresponding terminal.
-Thus each phase plays an effective role of artificial dimension.
-For simplicity, we take the energy independent scattering matrix $\hat{s}$ of a normal bridge with a single channel per spin per lead.
-This approximation describes well short junctions where typical size $L$ of the contact is small compared to the superconducting coherent length $L\ll\xi$.
-In this setting, we introduce the normal-state propagating wave basis $\psi_{\pm}^{\a} = e^{\pm i k_{\a} x_\a}/\sqrt{2\pi\hbar v_\a}$, $k_\a$ is the Fermi momentum and $v_\a$ the Fermi velocity, and $\pm$ denotes the incident-to-lead (reflected-from-lead) component.
-The four-spinor quasiparticle wave function of energy $E$ at the $\a^{\text{th}}$ lead $\Psi^\a(E)$ is the linear combination of the propagating waves
+We assume each lead to be a conventional $s$-wave superconductor (SC) with a rigid energy gap $\D e^{i \theta_\a}$ and the whole device to have a nonuniform set of distributed phases $\theta_\a$, with $\a = 0,\cdots,N-1$ labeling the corresponding terminal.
+Thus each phase plays an effective role of an artificial dimension.
+For simplicity, we take the energy-independent scattering matrix $\hat{s}$ of a normal bridge with a single channel per spin per lead.
+This approximation describes well short junctions where the typical size $L$ of the contact is small as compared to the superconducting coherent length $L\ll\xi$.
+In this setting, we introduce the normal-state propagating wave basis $\psi_{\pm}^{\a} = e^{\pm i k_{\a} x_\a}/\sqrt{2\pi\hbar v_\a}$, where $k_\a$ is the Fermi momentum and $v_\a$ is the Fermi velocity, and $\pm$ denotes the incident-to-lead (reflected-from-lead) component.
+The four-spinor quasiparticle wave function of energy $E$ at the $\a^{\text{th}}$ lead $\Psi^\a(E)$ is a linear combination of propagating waves

-graded by pseudo-spin $\otimes$ particle-hole space, where the coefficients $\{A_{\t,\s}^{\a,\pm}\}$ are the scattering amplitudes.
+graded by pseudospin $\otimes$ particle-hole space, where the coefficients $\{A_{\t,\s}^{\a,\pm}\}$ are the scattering amplitudes.
 In this basis representation \cite{beenakkerRMP}, the charge and spin density operator respectively take the expressions

 where $\s_{1,2,3}$ and $\t_{1,2,3}$ are sets of Pauli matrices operational in pseudo-spin and particle-hole spaces, respectively.
-In general, the Andreev bound state (ABS) amplitudes $\mathbf{A}^\pm(E)$ with $|E|<\Delta$ are the eigenstates of the scattering matrix belonging to the eigenvalue ``1'' \cite{BeenakkerPRL}
+In general, the Andreev bound state (ABS) amplitudes $\mathbf{A}^\pm(E)$ with $|E|<\Delta$ are the eigenstates of the scattering matrix belonging to the eigenvalue ``1'' \cite{BeenakkerPRL},

 and $\mathbf{A}^{-}(E) = R(E) \mathbf{A}^{+}(E)$, where the scattering matrix $S$ of the normal region and the Andreev reflection boundary matrix $R(E)$ respectively read